November 21, 2024

 To clean your stained woven wood shutters, you should use a soft, damp cloth.
 Always avoid using abrasive materials or harsh chemicals that could damage the surface of the stain.
 You can also use a vacuum cleaner with a soft brush attachment to remove any dirt or dust from the surface of the shutters.
 If you notice any areas of the stain starting to wear off, you can reapply the stain using the techniques outlined above.

-See also How to Clean Woven Wood Shutters
+See also How to Clean Metal Shutters

 Different Types of Woven Wood Shutter Materials and How to Stain Them